thereslife/thereslife.github.io/README.md

 This site will include status updates for if the Mastodon instance is down for everyone and why.

+2023-7-5 19:21 CST: A There's Life server update will begin in roughly 1 hour.

 2023-4-23 17:05 CST: There's Life is now online.
 There's Life was able to increase the server volume today and therefore our database has  room to grow again.
 I really do appreciate your patience over the last few days and am sorry for the inconvenience.
 We are in a better spot for longevity because of the work put in over the last few days.

 2023-4-23 15:00CST : There's Life went offline.
 I am working towards moving the database to a larger volume.